 Full details of the stay-at-home order can be found here.

 Residents are encouraged to look to health officials for information about COVID-19.
 Locally, this is Southwestern Public Health .

-As a reminder, many municipal services are impacted by the COVID-19 developments.
-Residents are encouraged to visit municipal websites for more information on service availability.
+As a reminder, many municipal services are impacted by the COVID-19 developments and the recent Province-Wide Shutdown.
+Residents are encouraged to visit local municipal websites for more information on service availability.

 County of Elgin Administration Building